muthubalaji330-oss/Music-Store-Analysis/README.md

-# Music-Store-Analysis
-[6:35 PM, 8/22/2025] Kiran SQL: Music Store Data Analysis – SQL Project
+Music Store Data Analysis – SQL Project

 📌 Project Overview

 This project analyzes a fictional music store's database to extract meaningful business insights using SQL.
 The goal is to help the store's management understand sales trends, customer behavior, and product performance, enabling better decision-making for marketing and inventory management.

-[6:35 PM, 8/22/2025] Kiran SQL: For this project on Music Store Data Analysis, I started by first trying to understand the database schema.
+For this project on Music Store Data Analysis, I started by first trying to understand the database schema.
 I learned how to explore the schema diagram and studied how various tables like Customer, Invoice, InvoiceLine, Track, Album, Genre, and Artist are connected.
 To get more comfortable, I even practiced by creating my own mini schema using tools like Schema.io.
 This hands-on approach really helped me visualize how the tables relate to each other and made it easier when I had to write queries later.

 While solving the easy-level questions, I worked with basic SQL functions like GROUP BY, ORDER BY, and SUM.
 For example, I found the senior-most employee by job title, identified countries with the most invoices, got the top 3 invoice totals, and figured out the city with the highest spending customers.
 These questions helped me get comfortable with aggregation and filtering.